Biodiversity

 Podocarpus falcatus (P. gracilior)

 This tree is scarce at Entoto and does not appear to compete with the Eucalyptus planted surroundings.
 It seems that it is no longer possible to give surviving progeny in the barren, eroded, exposed lands that have been formed since the introduction of the alien eucalyptus tree over a hundred years ago.
-(Podocarpus Tree with Plants Map)
+However, much work has been done to reform the upper soil layer and establish a protective undergrowth.
+It would be a very significant surprise to receive news of a new, naturally germinated generation of this highly blessed historic tree, which still grows in a magical, graceful, and appealing landscape.

 Podocarpus falcatus

-A beautiful memory that attracts modern science and art.
+A beautiful memory that attracts modern science and art

 Conclusion and Wonderful Solution